-- 2 cups oatmeal either quick or old fashioned work in this recipe
+- 2 cups oats quick or old fashioned

 - Soak dates in 1 cup hot water for at least 10 minutes to soften (and up to 3 hours).
 Drain dates from soaking liquid.

-- In a food processor, mix together bananas, apple sauce, dates, and cinnamon until well combined.
-Add in oats and pulse together mixture until just combined.
+- In a food processor fitted with a metal s-blade, pulse the bananas, applesauce, dates, and cinnamon together until well combined.
+Add in the oats and pulse until just combined.

-- Remove cookies from oven and let cool on cooling rack for 10 minutes.
-Remove cookies from tray and cool completely.
+- Remove cookies from the oven and let cool on the cookie sheet on a cooling rack for 10 minutes.
+Remove cookies from the tray and cool completely.

-This post was originally published in August 2017 but has been updated in January 2020 with new tips.
+This post was originally published in 2017 but was updated in 2020 with new tips and a video.